Customer Segmentation: How to Effectively Segment Users & Clients

 • Choose top sales prospects.

-While there are many ways that you can start segmenting your users and clients, these steps can help your team avoid some pitfalls along the way.
+While you can segment your users and clients in many ways, these steps can help your team avoid some pitfalls along the way.

 1. Determine your customer segmentation goals and variables.

-Your business may already be using buyer personas.
-For some small businesses, consider investing the time to develop personas, as they can be a huge help with customer segmentation.
+Your business may already use buyer personas.
+If you run a small business without one, consider developing buyer personas because they can help with customer segmentation.

-If you're using customer segments to solve specific business problems, segmenting may get equally complex.
-The end result is that you may not have enough data or the right kind of data to deliver the best customer experience.
+Segmenting may get complex when using customer segments to solve specific business problems.
+You may not have enough data or the right data to deliver the best customer experience.

 • Is product fit or profitability more important?